DataKind-DC/audubon/README.md

 www.tides4fishing.com

 ## Project Phases
-Project phases should be updated to fit the needs of the specific project, but a list of standard phases would be:

-- Introduction: Brief on Project Goals and Intro to working with Satellite Data
 - Use NDVI to determine if flooding has occured within an example DemoZone.
 - Design and Implement a system where pre-hurricane data can be collected, post- hurricane data can be collected, and flooding extent can be determined using the method created in Phase 1
 - Produce and Document output that can be ingested by ArcGIS.